krjuhasz/Kata-Loggers/README.md

 This is the GitHub Repo created by Team Kata Loggers for the 2024 Architectural Katas challenge.

-## 1. Overview
+## Overview
 StayHealthy, Inc. is a large and highly successful medical software company located in San Francisco, California, US.
 They currently have 2 popular cloud-based SAAS products.
 StayHealthy, Inc. is now expanding into the medical monitoring market, and is in need of a new medical patient monitoring system for hospitals that monitors a patients vital signs using proprietary medical monitoring devices built by StayHealthy, Inc.
-## 2.Business Requierements
+## Business Requirements
-### Current
 * MonitorMe reads data from eight different patient-monitoring equipment vital sign input sources: heart rate, blood pressure, oxygen level, blood sugar, respiration rate, electrocardiogram (ECG), body temperature, and sleep status (sleep or awake).
 It then sends the data to a consolidated monitoring screen (per nurses station) with an average response time of 1 second or less.
 The consolidated monitoring screen displays each patients vital signs, rotating between patients every 5 seconds.
 There is a maximum of 20 patients per nurses station.
 * Vital sign data analyzed and recorded through MonitorMe must be as accurate as possible.
-After all, human lives are at stake.
 * For each vital sign, MonitorMe must record and store the past 24 hours of all vital sign readings.
 A medical professional can review this history, filtering on time range as well as vital sign.
 * In addition to recording raw monitoring data, the MonitorMe software must also analyze each patient’s vital signs and alert a medical professional if it detects an issue (e.g., decrease in oxygen level) or reaches a preset threshold (e.g., temperature has reached 104 degrees F).
 * Some trend and threshold analysis is dependent on whether the patient is awake or asleep.
 For example, if the blood pressure drops, the system should notice that the patient is asleep and adjust its alerts accordingly.
 The same is true with the respiration rate and heart rate.
 For example, all of these vital signs are reduced when the patient is asleep, but if awake something might be wrong.